 You can only use houses native to your village.
 A Quetzal Palace resident, for example, can only expand with a Quetzal Palace House.
 All house items are listed below.

 |Oceandome House||Quetzal Palace House||Olde Foxbury House||Dragonsmaw Manor||Tigereye Peak House|

 Should you end up transferring villages, any previous houses you have used will remain.
 This is the only way you can have a villager occupy a house that does not correspond to their current village.
 However, if you'd like to replace the aforementioned house, you must replace it with a house that matches the village.

 Houses vary in durability depending on the skill level of the construction worker has built.
 They will range from 50 to 250 durability, but maximum durability can be increased ten points with a House Durability Potion.
 Houses occupied by active workers lose one durability point every day.
-When durability reaches zero, the villager occupying it will become inactive and unable to work, and the house breaks.
+Ever since the Serpent's Festival of 2018 in February, houses now will sit at 1 durability instead of breaking.
+Though it is no longer possible, when durability reaches zero, the villager occupying it will become inactive and unable to work, and the house breaks.